dino4l/LinuxProcessMonitoring/README.md

 # LinuxProcessMonitoring
-Repository is dedicated to Linux child processes monitoring project
+A loadable module of the Linux OS kernel for monitoring the creation of child processes